 Once we have our enterprise value for the business, we can calculate the equity value.
 Remember that equity value is the value that shareholders would receive if the company was sold.
 Equity investors have a lower liquidity position than debt investors so debt needs to be repaid before equity investors can be paid out.
 (You can learn more about debt and equity investors here.)

 To calculate equity value from enterprise value, we need to determine how much debt needs to be repaid before the equity shareholders can be paid out.
 We determine this by calculating net debt.
-Net debt is the total debt amount minus any cash the business has.
+To get net debt we add up the long-term and short-term debt the business has and we subtract any cash.
 So if the business has $1 million in debt, and has $250,000 in cash, then the net debt would be $750,000.

 We arrive at the equity value of the business when we subtract the net debt from the enterprise value of the business.